5 Ways To Tell If You Need AC Maintenance During The End Of Summer

 AC Maintenance At Superior Heating And Cooling

-If your energy bill is higher than usual, your AC unit isn’t running at peak performance, or you are looking for preventative maintenance to save yourself a lot of money in the future, Superior Heating And Cooling is here to help.
-Right now, Superior is offering a $77 AC maintenance special!
+If your energy bill is higher than usual, your AC unit isn’t running at peak performance, or you are looking for preventative maintenance to save yourself a lot of money in the future, Superior Heating and Cooling is here to help.
+Right now, Superior is offering an $85 AC maintenance special!
 For more information, call (314) 209-7500.